andeggs/Blog/_posts/2013-11-01-design-variation.md

 On most websites, whether newspapers or otherwise, pages carry the same basic design styles such as page furniture, fonts and basic layouts.
 This suits brand owners - who want recognisability and trust, information architects - who want navigability through the site and developers - who want content consistency.

+The site which most consistently bucks this trend is [The Verge](http://www.theverge.com), which regularly produces [feature articles](http://www.theverge.com/longform) each with their own designs.

 Very few articles have design variation

 http://shorthand.com/